 In fact, the National Institute on Drug Abuse (NIDA) states that in 2011, of the 21.6 million people in need of treatment age 12 and older, just 2.3 million of them got treatment at a specialty substance abuse facility.

-While there is no cure currently available to addicts and alcoholics to combat their substance use disorders, there are many effective treatment methods that can bring the condition to a manageable level.
+While there is no cure available to people who battle addiction, many effective treatment methods can bring the condition to a manageable level.

-Addiction therapy is the primary way medical and mental health professionals treat chronic substance abuse disorders and help addicts and alcoholics both stop actively using drugs and alcohol.
-Addiction therapy is especially a great tool for treating the underlying core issues that lead them to substance abuse in the first place.
+Addiction therapy is the primary way that medical and mental health professionals treat chronic substance abuse disorders and help addicted persons to stop using drugs and alcohol.
+Addiction therapy is a great tool for treating the underlying core issues that lead people to abuse substances.

-Addiction, also known as a substance use disorder/alcohol use disorder, is a disease as recognized by the Diagnostic and Statistical Manual (DSM-V).
+Addiction, also known as a substance use disorder/alcohol use disorder, is a disease as recognized by the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

-Substance use disorders (SUD) are diagnosed by medical and mental health professionals every day.
-This is a type of mental health disorder that is characterized by the manifestation of both physical and psychological symptoms.
+Medical and mental health professionals diagnose substance use disorders (SUDs) every day.
+This type of mental health disorder is characterized by the manifestation of physical and psychological symptoms.

-To determine if a patient is suffering from a substance use disorder, physicians and mental health professionals turn to the DSM-V for help in making a diagnosis.
-The DSM-V has set forth certain criteria that can distinguish whether or not an individual is indeed struggling with a substance use disorder.
-The criteria refer to different behaviors and emotional symptoms that are present in people battling the disorder.
-While addiction is a very variable condition, the criteria can help narrow it down for healthcare professionals.
+To determine if a patient has a substance use disorder, physicians and mental health professionals turn to the DSM-5 for help in making a diagnosis.
+The DSM-5 has set forth certain criteria that can distinguish whether an individual is indeed struggling with SUD.

 - Spending copious amounts of time attempting to obtain the substance